 RedirectsThe ability to redirect an incoming request based on factors such as the requested path.

-Fixed ResponseReturning a static response for a request such as an error message.Load balancing services may offer a high availability SLA such as an uptime guarantee of 99.99%.
+Fixed ResponseReturning a static response for a request such as an error message.high availability SLA such as an uptime guarantee of 99.99%.
 This requires multiple load balancers such that load balancers themselves will failover if there is a problem.

 Rate LimitingImposing limits on the rate at which a single client is entitled to a response.